angulardart/angular/ROADMAP.md

 ## Performance

 - Compilation emits idiomatic and performant Dart code with static types.
-- Change detection is be cheap by default, and moving towards a reactive model.
+- Change detection is cheap by default, and moving towards a reactive model.
 - Avoids checking values that are immutable or constant literals.
 - Most hooks into the framework feel idiomatic and are lightweight.